 Anyway, on to the legitimate updates in this case.
 Christian’s memorial service was held over the weekend.
 Hillier Funeral Home, located in Bryan, Texas, did a wonderful job of honoring this precious, beloved three-year-old boy.

-A fundraiser was held at Wheel’s Tavern in Bryan to benefit Jennifer and her husband, Kris, who have been caring for Sareh’s two older children, 9-year-old Jaxon and 8-year-old Tareh, since Christian’s death.
+A fundraiser was held at Wheel’s Tavern in Bryan to benefit Jennifer and her husband, Kris, who have been caring for Sareh’s two older children since Christian’s death.
 Sareh’s sister created a GoFundMe to benefit Christian’s siblings; that campaign has since surpassed $5,500 in donations and has been disabled.

 As I reported in my original article, Sareh has two other children, a pair of twin boys, but according to Jennifer, the twins live in Abilene, Texas and not in San Antonio with Sareh and her other kids.

-On February 19, Sareh appeared in court regarding custody of Jaxon and Tareh, because attorneys for the two children say that while she has not been charged in the case, she knew her children were being abused by her boyfriend.
+On February 19, Sareh appeared in court regarding custody of the two oldest children, because attorneys for the children say that while she has not been charged in the case, she knew her children were being abused by her boyfriend.
 Logan Harvill is accused of abusing all three of the children in the home on January 27.

 “Mom was at work.
 She came home; she knew the kids got beaten up,” said Alana Pearsall, attorney for the two surviving children.
 “The older brother was bleeding when she came home.
 She patched up the blood and went back to work, and that’s when the three-year-old was murdered.”

 It is unclear if Sareh will face charges in the case.
-She has been granted supervised visits with Jaxon and Tareh three times a month.
+She has been granted supervised visits with her son and daughter three times a month.
 In the meantime, the children remain in the care of their grandparents, Jennifer and Kris.

 Click here for my ongoing coverage of Christian’s case.